supergaming9999/ExampleBot/README.md

 # ExampleBot
-A example template for a discord bot using discord.js
+An example template for a discord bot using discord.js

-Go to "config.json" and change the "token" to your discord bot's token
+Go to "config.json" and change the "token" to your discord bot's token which you can get at https://discord.com/developers/applications

 You can also change the prefix to whatever